al3xandr3/al3xandr3.github.io/_posts/2016-04-13-user-retention-and-the-aha-moment.md

 ## What is the _Aha!_ moment ?

+Its the moment they decide they are continuing to use the product.

+Aha moment is when users "get" the value preposition that the product offers to them.

+It is not trivial to find the exact aha event of the users, but knowing it is  key, and is tightly linked to the product core value proposition.

 Examples:
     - Twitter: you see the feed of your first contacts and read something interesting